Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 ![Removing warning ](../images/removing_unique_id_warning.png)

 Now, you have a very good understanding of how to create JSX element and also how to inject data to JSX.
-In the next section, we will talk about component which are more powerful and useful than JSX.
+In the next section, we will talk about how to use create-react-app and component.
+Components are more powerful and useful than JSX.

 🌕 You are awesome.
 You have just completed day 2 challenges and you are two steps ahead on your way to greatness.
 Now do some exercises for your brain and for your muscle.